Tabriz: Middle Ages

+Early modern period

 In 1501, Ismail I entered Tabriz and proclaimed it the capital of his Safavid state.
 In 1514, after the Battle of Chaldiran, Tabriz was sacked by Selim I. On 16 July 1534, prior to Ottoman conquest of Baghdad, Pargalı Ibrahim Pasha occupied Tabriz.
 In 1555, Tahmasp I transferred its capital to Qazvin to avoid the growing threat of the Ottoman army to his capital.

-Between 1585 and 1603, Tabriz was under occupation by Ottomans.
-After it was retaken by the Safavids under Abbas I of Persia, the city grew as a major commerce centre, conducting trade with the Ottoman Empire, Russia, and the Caucasus.
-Tabriz was occupied and sacked by Ottoman Murad IV in 1635, during the Ottoman–Safavid War (1623–39), before being returned to Persia in the Treaty of Zohab in 1639.
+Between 1585 and 1603, Tabriz was under occupation by Ottomans, as a consequence of the Ottoman–Safavid War (1578–1590).
+After it was retaken by the Safavids under Abbas the Great, the city grew as a major commerce centre, conducting trade with the Ottoman Empire, Russia, and the Caucasus.
+Tabriz was occupied and sacked by Ottoman Murad IV in 1635, during the Ottoman–Safavid War (1623–39), before being returned to Iran in the Treaty of Zohab in 1639.
 The city was completely devastated by a strong earthquake in 1641.
+The Capuchins founded a small house in the city around 1656.

 In summer of 1721, a large earthquake shocked Tabriz, killing about eighty thousand of its residents.
 The devastation continued in 1724–1725, when the city was invaded by an Ottoman army.
 During this round of invasion, the Ottomans imprisoned many in Tabriz and killed about two hundred thousand residents.
 The city was subsequently retaken by the Iranian army, after which a widespread famine, combined with the spread of fatal diseases, killed more of those who still remained.
+In addition, another earthquake is disputed to have occurred in 1727 further adding to the region's instability at the time.
 In 1780, a major earthquake hit near Tabriz and killed as many as two hundred thousand people, leaving only about thirty thousand survivors.